Wrathchild America: History

 During the mid-2000s, former Toxik drummer Tad Leger had launched a brand new project called Lucertola (Italian for "lizard").
 The group's musical style is said to be a blend of Leger's biggest influences: doom, old Voivod and Italian horror soundtracks (Goblin, Fabio Frizzi).
-Tad started out recording both guitar and drums himself, but was joined by his old Blackened Sky bandmate Andy Abbene and his brother Jay Abbene (Wrathchild America, Souls at Zero) in early December 2005.
+Leger started out recording both guitar and drums himself, but was joined by his old Blackened Sky bandmate Andy Abbene and his brother Jay (Wrathchild America, Souls at Zero) in early December 2005.

 Kevin Keller went on to perform with Salem with former members of Sabotage, formed his current band Vulgar Bullet in 2000.
 Terry Carter became involved in country music and is currently touring.
 Brad Divens has become an FOH sound engineer.
-Shannon Larkin went on to be the driving force in Godsmack.
+Shannon Larkin was the drummer for Godsmack from 2002 to 2025.

 By late 2016, rumors were circulating that Wrathchild America was planning to reunite for a series of shows and possibly new material.
 Frontman Brad Divens posted video clips of rehearsal videos on Facebook in mid-2017.
 By January 2021, however, no formal reunion of Wrathchild America had happened and there had been no updates on the current state of the band since 2017.
 In a June 2021 interview on the Somewhere in Time podcast, vocalist and bassist Brad Divens revealed that, during the band's near-reunion in 2017, plans were made to play at least one show at the reopening of the Hammerjack's club, but were ultimately scrapped because of scheduling conflicts, particularly including drummer Shannon Larkin's commitments with Godsmack.
 Divens also stated that all four members of the Climbin' the Walls lineup have not ruled out a proper reunion.